Ibrahim-Ulas/github-discussion-tracker/README.md

 ## Features

-* **CategoryFilter** An optional feature where user can set a category name to filter with
+* **Category Filter** An optional feature where user can set a category name to filter with.
-* **Comment Follow** Any discussion unanswered or new comments coming to an already replied discussion is being tracked
+* **Comment Follow** Any discussion unanswered or new comments coming to an already replied discussion is being tracked.
+* **Notification** With a given interval to get notified, program will notify you if there is a new comment or an unanswered discussion.

 ## Requirements